This article updated in August 2020.

 - Go to your settings page (click on your name at the top of the screen)

 - Click on Settings & Privacy

-- Scroll down to the section How LinkedIn uses your data
+- In the Data privacy section, look at How LinkedIn uses your data

 - This brings up a list of all your activity on LinkedIn